NaeuralEdgeProtocol/NaeuralEdgeProtocol.github.io/README.md

 # Introduction

-Naeural Edge Protocol (Naeural for short) is the Operating System for Artificial Intelligence powered by AI and Blockchain technologies.
-Our mission at Naeural is to democratize AI by establishing a network of shared resources, simplifying the development and deployment of AI applications from inception to execution.
-Naeural empowers anyone to access and capitalize on AI's potential through an extensive array of applications hosted within our user-friendly ecosystem, driving revenue for active participants.
-With our “AI power to the people"  motto, we envision a future in which computers and mobile devices worldwide provide AI solutions for a range of tasks and projects which matter to individuals, large and small organizations alike.
+The Naeural Edge Protocol, or simply Naeural, is an AI-driven Operating System that integrates Blockchain technology.
+Our core mission is to democratize artificial intelligence by establishing a comprehensive network that facilitates the easy development and deployment of AI applications—from their initial concept to full execution.
+Naeural enables universal access to AI, allowing users to leverage its vast potential through a diverse suite of applications within our intuitive ecosystem, thus generating revenue for its active contributors.
+Our motto, "AI power to the people," reflects our vision of a future where AI solutions are ubiquitously available across computers and mobile devices globally, catering to both individual and organizational needs.

-Naeural aims to address key technical and economic challenges by offering readily accessible AI solutions that are cost-effective through trustless micro-transactions.
-This approach eliminates barriers to entry, as it only requires consumer or retail computer devices equipped with the Naeural software.
-Our solution caters to the requirements of developers, compute providers, and individuals without extensive AI expertise, ensuring widespread accessibility and usability.
+Naeural specifically targets key technical and economic obstacles by providing cost-effective AI application development, deployment and go-to-market solutions and support accessible via Blockchain technology including trustless micro-transactions.
+This model effectively reduces entry barriers, requiring only consumer-grade computing devices equipped with our platform.
+Our platform is designed to meet the needs of developers, computing providers, and non-experts in AI, ensuring broad usability and accessibility.

 Our project ecosystem will establish a utility blockchain network wherein AI processing nodes will: